Johneriksson88/My-first-agile-project/.github/ISSUE_TEMPLATE/user-story.md

 In order to **recieved benefit** as a **role**, i can **capability**.

-# Acceptance Criteria:
+#Acceptance Criteria:

+- Acceptance Criteria 1:
-- Acceptance Criteria #1
+- Acceptance Criteria 2:
-- Acceptance Criteria #2
+- Acceptance Criteria 3:

+# Tasks

+- [] Task 1
+- [] Task 2
+- [] Task 3